Taufik Batisah: Music career

+On 25 October 2025, Taufik made his debut major headlining concert, "Taufik Batisah: One Last Dance", which was to be his last concert as well.
+The concert held at The Star Theatre was sold out and Afgan and Rossa appeared as guest singers.

 Personal life

+On 4 April 2015, Taufik married Nursheehana Akbal, a production manager.
+During an interview in a podcast in 2026, Sheena revealed that she had six rounds of In vitro fertilisation.
+She was pregnant in 2023 but miscarried at six weeks.

-In July 2018, Taufik started a restaurant called 'Chix Hot Chicken' which offers fried chicken served in “Nashville-style” style, at 1 Jalan Pisang, with his longtime friend Bober Ismail.
+In July 2018, Taufik started a restaurant, Chix Hot Chicken, which offers fried chicken served in "Nashville-style" style with his longtime friend Bober Ismail.

 In September 2019, Taufik joined his elder brother Mustaffa, as a registered property agent under Propnex Realty Pte Ltd to expand himself as an entrepreneur, under the name Batisah Bros Property.